canonical/rust-best-practices/best-practices.md

 }
 ```

-## Prefer constructors
+## Constructors vs. structs with all fields public

-When exposing structs, prefer to expose constructor functions or a builder rather than exposing public fields.
+For structs created by a consumer and which represent an ‘object’ in the code’s model (i.e. those which aren’t just used to transfer data between components), prefer to expose constructor functions or a builder rather than exposing public fields.
 There are several benefits here:

 - They format more nicely in call chains